Discount code statistics, measure the impact of your discount codes

 Table per discount code

 Further down you will find a detailed table with each discount code.
-For each code you will see:
+For each code you see:

-- Total discount - the total discount amount for the code
+- Total discount, the total discount amount for the code

-- Revenue - what orders with the code have generated
+- Revenue, what orders with the code have generated

-- Status - whether the code is still active, expired or deactivated
+- Status, whether the code is still active, expired or deactivated

 CSV export